AdobeDocs/analytics.en/help/export/analytics-data-feed/create-feed.md

    +++Azure RBAC

    You can send feeds directly to an Azure container using RBAC authentication.
-This destination type requires a Bucket name, an Application ID, Tenant ID, and a Secret Key.
+This destination type requires an Application ID, Tenant ID, and Secret.

-   To configure an Azure RBAC bucket as the destination for a data feed:
+   To configure an Azure RBAC account as the destination for a data feed:

    1. If you haven't already, create an Azure application that Adobe Analytics can use for authentication, then grant access permissions in access control (IAM).